BrainImaging/brics-docs/docs/viewer.md

 In the standard DICOM lexicon, a study corresponds to a specific imaging session.
 For clinical MRI, a study often consists of multiple sequences (known as series) that are performed while the subject is in the scanner.
 A study in DICOM is always performed in one session.
 As such, it only contains one imaging modality (e.g. MRI or CT, but not both).

 In BrICS, we expand the definition of Study to allow for series that are taken during different imaging sessions This can mean the same imaging modality from different dates/times, or different modalities.
 We do this because often we want to compare spectroscopic MRI data alongside other imaging modalities.
 Sometimes, these other modalities may be acquired at a different time or date.
 While technically a Study could include series from any date, it is generally good practice to group series in a Study if they should be considered together.
 An example: a patient undergoes the sMRI scan on January 1st, but no contrast-enhanced imaging was done at that time; the contrast-enhanced scan was performed on January 4th, but should be considered part of the same analysis.
-However, if the contrast-enh
+However, if the contrast-enhanced scan was done on February 1st, then it really should be part of a different Study.

+Similar to DICOM, every Study is identified by a [universally unique identifier](https://en.wikipedia.org/wiki/Universally_unique_identifier), a long period-separated numeric string
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQwMzIyNDgzMSwtNTI1Nzg3OTk1LDU1Nj
+eyJoaXN0b3J5IjpbLTIxNzQwODQyMCwtNTI1Nzg3OTk1LDU1Nj
 Y5NDQ0NF19
 -->